 Be entertained as you enjoy the 3:00 PM matinee (available most Wednesdays) at Smoky Mountain Opry in Pigeon Forge.
 It’s the perfect time if you want to experience a show, but you have little ones that need to be in bed in the early evening.
 You’ll hear music through genres like big band swing, oldies, and country.
 You’ll be blown away by their special effects, pyrotechnics, and laser lights, and be dazzled with the high-flying musicians.

-Take a five-minute walk up the street and you’ll find Bullfish Grill.
+You don’t want to miss Bullfish Grill.
 If you want to switch up your evening dining experience, they have fresh seafood (delivered daily) that will make your tastebuds thank you.
 Signature dishes include New Orleans-style shrimp Creole, sauteed gulf shrimp served over cheese grits and mixed with garlic, mushrooms, bacon, spinach, and scallions.
 They also have succulent fresh fish selections from Atlantic salmon and tilapia, to Sashimi grade Ahi tuna and Mahi Mahi.
 They are open till 10:00 PM on Wednesday, giving some time to relax a bit before checking them out if you’d like.

 Content on this page is subject to change.
 Please contact the locations mentioned to see if promotions, hours, pricing, etc. are still valid.